 While social media marketing gurus and other experts often have useful tips for how to improve your marketing, nothing will tell you more about what works for your audience than experimentation.
 Remember the scientific method?
 You start by asking a question, and then create an experiment that will answer your question.
 Marketing campaigns are perfect places to test your assumptions.

 A/B tests enable you to send 2 different promotions to determine which version is the most effective.
 Many email marketing softwares have this feature built in.
 Remember to only change one element of your campaign in each test to gain clear insight.
 Always be willing to change your strategy.

 Need help with strategy?
 A digital marketing agency can review your strategy, or set you up with one to follow.
 Even experienced marketers find value in enlisting consultants.

 If you made one person think or feel differently, then you were really able to engage that person and your effort was worthwhile.
 Now that you’ve organized and automated the activities that used to stifle your enjoyment of digital marketing, you can engage as a member of the online community.

 Doesn’t it feel good to be on top of your digital marketing skills?
-Moving past the “I should post to Facebook” stage is definitely better for your brain.
 The next time you tell someone new about your business, you can smile confidently and say, “look me up online.”

-If you made it to the bottom of this article and decided that you’d like help with your digital marketing, then reach out.
-Our team has thousands of hours of digital marketing experience and a lot of patience.
-Our mission is to give people more freedom to pursue their passions.
+If you made it to the bottom of this article and decided that you’d like help with your website, then reach out.
+We grow websites into marketing powerhouses that will form the hub of your digital marketing strategy.